Défis et meilleures pratiques pour l'intégration post-acquisition

 Effective communication

-Develop a communications plan
+Develop a communication plan

 Encourage feedback

 Encouraging feedback from employees and other stakeholders can help identify issues and adjust onboarding strategies accordingly.
-Surveys, focus groups and suggestion boxes can be useful tools.
+Surveys, focus groups, and suggestion boxes can be useful tools.

 Best Practices for Post-Acquisition Integration